ambatisivasankar/Sample/README.rst

    b. source jobs/<JOB_NAME>.sh (make sure the file has the CONNECTION_ID variable being set).
    c. ./run.sh

+Here is an example of a typical workflow once the squark-container is run:
+1. cd squark-classic/
+2. source jobs/test_psql.sh
+3. ./run.sh

 That should be it.
 Most environment variables are being set in the docker file, but can be overridden in the shell if needed.

 To add new jars: Just copy them into the .jars directory.